 Q. Can I switch majors within my department or to a different department in the School of Engineering?

-Q. If I am working toward completing two MA degrees, do I have to take two capstone courses?
+Q. If I am working toward completing 2 MA degrees, do I have to take 2 capstone courses?

-A. In most cases, you will only be required to complete a capstone course for the first MA degree or the "primary" degree.
-If you are completing two MA degrees simultaneously, check with the adviser/chair/program director.
+A. In most cases, you will only be required to complete a capstone course for the 1st MA degree or the “primary” degree.
+If you are completing 2 MA degrees simultaneously, check with the advisor/chair/Program Director.
 Some capstone courses are linked to an internship, others are stand-alone courses taken at the culmination of the degree.

 Q. Do I have to take the courses that are on the degree planning sheet or are there options for me to substitute a course?

 A. In some cases, a course may be substituted for a course listed on the degree planning sheet or a transferred course will be used.
 This may be based on the previous knowledge or experience of the student.
-A request for substitution must be approved by the adviser/chair/program director prior to enrolling.
+A request for substitution must be approved by the Adviser/Program Director/Chair prior to enrolling.